openstack/nova/doc/source/admin/cpu-topologies.rst

 .. important::

-   The functionality described below requires the use of pinned instances and is therefore currently only supported by the libvirt/KVM driver.
+   The functionality described below requires the use of pinned instances and is therefore currently only supported by the libvirt/KVM driver and requires :ref:`some host configuration <configure-libvirt-pinning>` for this to work.
    Hyper-V does not support CPU pinning.

 When running pinned instances on SMT hosts, it may also be necessary to